justeat/JustTweak/README.md

 With JustTweak you can achieve the following:

 - use a JSON local configuration providing default values for experimentation
-- use a number of remote configuration providers such as Firebase and Optmizely to run A/B tests and feature flagging
+- use a number of remote configuration providers such as Firebase and Optimizely to run A/B tests and feature flagging
 - enable, disable, and customize features locally at runtime
 - provide a dedicated UI for customization (this comes particularly handy for feature that are under development to showcase it to stakeholders)